fortytwoservices/public-docs.fortytwo.io/docs/Generic/shared_teams_channel.md

 ## Completion

 You have now completed the configuration needed to join the shared channel.
 Please give us feedback that is done.
+Your users will get invited to the shared channel by our team.

 ## References